 In the four months since, the third-year graduate student in chemistry and president of the newly formed Research Safety Student Initiative (RSSI), has helped coordinate Northwstern’s inaugural Safety Awareness Week (SAW).

 “Student leadership is key to enhancing the culture of safety that already exists at Northwestern because these researchers are an integral part of nearly every lab,” says Mark Bachrach, a chemical hygiene officer at Northwestern’s Office for Research Safety and RSSI advisor.
 “The vision is that this and other RSSI initiatives will help bridge the safety gap between academia and the strict standards in industry.”

 The Office for Research Safety spearheaded the trip to DowDuPont and is working with Wang and RSSI leadership to produce tangible enhancements to the University’s research ecosystem.

-SAW launches on February 19 with an expert panel featuring Jay Walsh, vice president for research, Peter Stair, chair of chemistry, and representatives from DowDuPont, BASF, and Argonne National Laboratory.
-The discussion begins at 4 p.m. in Pancoe Auditorium on the Evanston campus and will be followed by a reception.
+SAW launched on February 19 with an event that included an expert panel featuring Jay Walsh, vice president for research, Peter Stair, chair of chemistry, and representatives from DowDuPont, BASF, and Argonne National Laboratory.

-SAW events will encourage students to take ownership of laboratory safety, but programming will also be geared to principal investigators, postdoctoral fellows, and research specialists.
+SAW events throughout the week will encourage students to take ownership of laboratory safety, but programming will also be geared to principal investigators, postdoctoral fellows, and research specialists.

 The fall trip to DowDuPont allowed students — alongside representatives from the University of Minnesota and University of Chicago — to participate in a Lab Safety Academy workshop at the company’s headquarters in Midland, Michigan.